Unifying Entropy Regularization in Optimal Control: From and Back to Classical Objectives via Iterated Soft Policies and Path Integral Solutions: Recovering Standard Control Formulations

 \subsection{Equivalences for Deterministic Dynamics}

-The relationships among SOC, RSOC, SP-SOC, and SP-RSOC become particularly simple when the baseline dynamics $\underline{\iota}$ are \emph{deterministic}—each $\iota_t$ is a Dirac measure concentrated at the next state prescribed by the dynamics.

-Recall the structural distinctions: for the central problem, one may either constrain the transition kernels to match the baseline (SOC/SP-SOC) or allow the transition kernels to be free design variables (RSOC/SP-RSOC).

-When the baseline dynamics are deterministic, the RSOC and SP-RSOC formulations lose the expressive freedom associated with the auxiliary transition kernel.
-Because the optimization over $\tau_t$ is always taken over distributions absolutely continuous with respect to $\iota_t$, and $\iota_t$ is a Dirac measure, absolute continuity forces each feasible $\tau_t$ to \emph{coincide} with $\iota_t$.
-Thus the extremization over $\{\tau_t\}$ collapses to the same constraint that defines SOC and SP-SOC.
+When the baseline dynamics $\underline{\iota}$ are \emph{deterministic} (each $\iota_t$ a Dirac at the prescribed next state), absolute continuity $\tau_t \ll \iota_t$ forces every feasible $\tau_t$ to coincide with $\iota_t$, so the auxiliary transition kernels of RSOC and SP-RSOC lose all expressive freedom and the $\underline{\tau}$-extremisation reduces to the same constraint that defines SOC and SP-SOC.
+Consequently,